Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 | Parameter | Description |
 | --- | --- |
-| <span style="white-space:nowrap">`plugins.account.config`</span> | Plugin-specific configuration for creating an account.
+| `plugins.account.config` | Plugin-specific configuration for creating an account.
 Can be `file://` or inline-json.
 See the plugin's documentation for more info on the json config required.

 === "json file"

-    ```shell
+    ```bash
     geth account plugin new \
         --plugins file:///path/to/plugin-config.json \
         --plugins.account.config file:///path/to/new-acct-config.json